 - i) For individual events and team events when shot concurrent with individual events, competitors may receive coaching up to the time when their first scoring shot hits the target.
-From then on, no coaching or assistance from others, including other shooters, is permitted. - ii) For team events, when shot as a team on the same target, coaching is permitted throughout the event.
-In addition and in team shooting only, each team may have one (1) non-shooting coach who may coach each shot fired by each of his team members. - iii) Noise shall be kept to a minimum so as not to disturb other competitors. - iv) Communications with the butt markers will be through the Range Officer only and limited to queries on standard messages as in Rule 7.12a. - v) Spectators shall remain at least three (3) metres behind the loading area and observe silence when shooting is in progress.
+From then on, no coaching or assistance from others, including other shooters, is permitted. - ii) For team events, when shot separate from the individual events, coaching is permitted throughout the event between the team shooters.
+In addition (and in team shooting only) each team may have one (1) non-shooting coach.
+This coach may assist each team member by giving advice, and/or adjusting the rifle sights for the shooting team members" - iii) Noise shall be kept to a minimum so as not to disturb other competitors. - iv) Communications with the butt markers will be through the Range Officer only and limited to queries on standard messages as in Rule 7.12a. - v) Spectators shall remain at least three (3) metres behind the loading area and observe silence when shooting is in progress.
 It is strictly forbidden for any spectator to communicate by any means with any competitor for the duration of the relay.